• Skip to primary navigation

 EEG/EKG Testing

-When you come in for your first appointment, we will perform the qEEG and EKG as mentioned above in the Treatment Overview section.
-These tests will help us evaluate brain activity and show us any dysfunction.
-The qEEG, or brain mapping, is a valuable tool as lets us customize treatment for YOU.
+At your first appointment, we will perform the qEEG and EKG.
+These tests will help us evaluate brain activity and show any dysfunction.
+The qEEG, or brain mapping, is a valuable tool that helps us customize your treatment.

-We will also gather your new patient paperwork at this time, and get you scheduled for your initial assessment period of treatment.
+We will also collect your new-patient paperwork at this time and schedule your initial assessment and treatment.

 Clinical Evaluation and Consultation

-Your second appointment will be a clinical evaluation with Nurse Practitioner Kayleigh Prowse, which takes approximately 45 minutes.
-You can have this appointment via Telemedicine or in-clinic, whichever you prefer.
+Your second appointment will be a clinical evaluation with Nurse Practitioner Kayleigh Prowse and will take approximately 45 minutes.
+You can schedule this appointment via Telemedicine or in the clinic, whichever you prefer.
 Please note that if you choose a Telemedicine appointment and are seeking treatment for your child, your child will need to be present.

 During this consultation, Kayleigh will answer all your questions and discuss your applicable treatment plan.
 You will also have an opportunity to meet with our physician and Medical Director, Julie Kim, M.D.